remusao/tldts/README.md

 [![browser support](https://ci.testling.com/oncletom/tld.js.png)](https://ci.testling.com/oncletom/tld.js)

-Handful API to do stuff with domain names and URIs: validity, public etc.
+**`tld.js` is JavaScript API to work against complex domain names, subdomains and URIs**.

-Its main purpose is to check if a domain name is valid upon.
-2 constraints:
-* an up-to-date TLDs database
-* must work in node.js and the browser

-It is based on the [public suffix list](http://publicsuffix.org/list/) provided by Mozilla.
+It answers with accuracy to questions like *what is the domain/subdomain of `mail.google.com` and `a.b.ide.kyoto.jp`?*

+`tld.js` is fully tested, works in Node.js and in the browser, with or without AMD.
+Its database keeps up to date thanks to Mozilla's [public suffix list](http://publicsuffix.org/list/) to have and keep up to date with domain names.

 Thanks Mozilla!